tsegall/fta/README.md

  * standardDeviation (Numeric types only) - The population standard deviation (Uses Welford's algorithm)
  * leadingZeroCount (Long type only) - The leading number of zeroes
  * decimalSeparator (Double type only) - The character used to separate the integral component from the fractional component
+ * quantiles - access to q-quantiles.
+See Note 3.

 The following fields are *not* calculated by FTA (but may be set on the Analyzer).
  * totalCount - The total number of elements in the entire data stream (-1 unless set explicitly).